wayfarero/CrossWay/README.md

 ## Overview
 Crossway is a 4GL built code analysis tool developed by [Wayfare](https://wayfare.ro/) , tailor-made for Progress OpenEdge applications.
 It helps users visualize and understand the technical and functional ripple effects of code changes using either [Draw.io](https://www.drawio.com/) or our own [Crossway Diagram Viewer](https://wayfare.ro/tools/crossway/Crossway-Diagram-Viewer-Setup-v1.0.zip).

+A visual representation of how your code changes affect and spread throughout your entire application would be invaluable.
+Crossway gathers cross-reference information from a selected suite of files within your 4GL code and also databases structure and produces several graphical outputs that are easy to understand, both technically and functionally.

+This visualization is crucial, especially when your application’s business model demands strict control over released changes.

 ---